eladnava/redalert-ios/README.md

 ## Features

-#### The fastest, most reliable rocket alert application.
+#### The fastest, most reliable emergency alert app in Israel.

-* Search - select preferred alert cities / regions by searching for them
-* Speed - rocket alerts are received before / during the official siren
+* Speed & reliability - alerts are received before / during the official siren thanks to dedicated notification servers
+* Threat types - receive alerts about rocket fire, hostile aircraft intrusion, terrorist infiltration, and more
+* Alert history - see the list of recent alerts, their location, and time of day (in your local time)
-* Connectivity - check, at any time, whether your device is able to receive rocket alerts via the "self-test" option
+* Connectivity test - check, at any time, whether your device is able to receive alerts via the "self-test" option
-* Broadcast - let your friends and family know you are safe by sending an "I'm safe" message via the app
-* Sounds - choose from 15 unique sounds for rocket alerts
+* Sound selection - choose from 15 unique sounds for alerts
+* Silent mode override - the application will override silent / vibrate mode to sound critical alerts
 * Vibration - your phone will vibrate in addition to playing the selected alert sound
-* History - display the list of daily rocket alerts, their location, and time of day (in your local time)
-* Scalability - the app is deployed to a cloud service which scales automatically to provide alerts to all users
+* Area selection - select your alert cities / regions by searching for them
+* I'm safe - let your friends and family know you are safe by sending an "I'm safe" message via the app
+* Localization - the app has been translated to multiple languages (Hebrew, English, Russian)

 ## Requirements for Development
 * Xcode 10.1+